nodemcu/nodemcu-firmware/docs/modules/node.md

 #### Parameters

 - `option` zero or more flags added together
-	- `node.OPTION_NO_BANNER` Suppress the banner printing on startup.
+	- `node.START_NO_BANNER` Suppress the banner printing on startup.
-	- `node.OPTION_160MHZ` Set the CPU frequency to 160MHz early on during boot
+	- `node.START_160MHZ` Set the CPU frequency to 160MHz early on during boot
-	- `node.OPTION_DELAY_MOUNT` Don't mount the SPIFFS file system until it is needed
+	- `node.START_DELAY_MOUNT` Don't mount the SPIFFS file system until it is needed

 If the `option` is not provided, then the current value is returned.